 Are satisfied or dissatisfied with their purchase and experience,

-And why customers are likely or unlikely to make another purchase.
+Are likely or unlikely to make another purchase.

 Key driver analysis tells you the importance of distinguishing between independent variables - potential drivers, and customer behavior, and dependent variables.